junkunyuan/DSBF/README.md

 We investigate a Single Labeled Domain Generalization (SLDG) task with only one source domain being labeled, which is more practical and challenging than the Conventional Domain Generalization (CDG).
 A major obstacle in the SLDG task is the discriminability-generalization bias: discriminative information in the labeled source dataset may contain domain-specific bias, constraining the generalization of the trained model.

 To tackle this challenging task, we propose Domain-Specific Bias Filtering (DSBF), which initializes a discriminative model with the labeled source data and filters out its domain-specific bias with the unlabeled source data for generalization improvement.
-We divide the filtering process into: (1) Feature extractor debiasing using k-means clustering-based semantic feature re-extraction; and (2) Classifier calibrating using attention-guided semantic feature projection.
+We divide the filtering process into (1) feature extractor debiasing using k-means clustering-based semantic feature re-extraction and (2) classifier calibrating using attention-guided semantic feature projection.

 ## Requirements
 You may need to build suitable Python environment by installing the following packages (Anaconda is recommended).